Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Boundary Stabilization

 with $\ell>0$.

-Moreover, inequality \eqref{ineqM} is always feasible for $\mu_0$ large enough. \end{customthm} \begin{proof} See Appendix \ref{app:thm2} \end{proof}
+Moreover, inequality \eqref{ineqM} is always feasible for $\mu_0$ large enough. \end{customthm} \begin{proof} See Appendix \ref{app:thm2}. \end{proof}

-This result illustrates that stabilization is achieved via a constructive algorithm.
-It mainly relies on the determination of a stabilizing scalar gain $k_Q>0$ corresponding to matrix $Q$ and satisfying \eqref{stabilizability2}, which is independent of number of unstable modes $N$.
-Also, on the determination of parameter $\mu_0$ subject to \eqref{ineqM}.
+The abovementioned result illustrates the existence of a constructive algorithm to stabilize system from the boundary.
+It mainly relies on the determination of a stabilizing scalar gain $k_Q>0$ corresponding to matrix $Q$ and satisfying \eqref{stabilizability2}, which is independent of the number of unstable modes $N$.
+It also relies on the determination of parameter $\mu_0$ subject to \eqref{ineqM}.
 Finally, the inverse of matrix $\Psi_{N\times N}$, given by \eqref{Psi}, is essential to determine the stabilization law, however, we get its explicit formula by Lemma \ref{Lemma_invertible}.
 Notice also, that \eqref{Knproperty01} here resembles to \eqref{Knproperty0} of Section \ref{sec:internal}, where all $\bar K_j$ there are substituted here by $-d_1 k_Q B^\top$.
 This allows, when closing the loop of the ODE system \eqref{w^Nopen}, to obtain a matrix with block diagonal elements only, similarly as in \eqref{z^Nsys} of the previous section, where each of the blocks is stabilized by choice of gain $k_Q$.